spaceinventor/csh_example/README.md

 # CSH addin examples

-## CSP example
+## CSP example, csh_csp

 src/main_csp.c illustrates how to create a task that repeatedly calls csp_ping.
-This may be tested by loading it into csh that is setup to connect for instance via zmqproxy.
+In CSH, when adding a CSP interface, like ZMQ while zmqproxy is running, and loading csh_csp, pings are done.

+The addin info command will show statistics.

+To display packets use set csp_print_packet 1.

-## Slash example
+## Slash example, csh_slash

 src/main_slash.c illustrates how to create a command, in this case aping that calls csp_ping.
-When loaded into CSH the aping command appear in the set of CSH commands.
+When csh_csp is loaded into CSH the aping command appear in the set of CSH commands.

+## Param example, csh_param

+src/main_param.c illustrates how to use parameters.
+Some static RAM and VMEM in RAM parameters are created.
+When csh_param is loaded into CSH the parameters appear in output from the list command, and set/get works.

 ## Meson.build file